BertaBescos/EmptyCities/README.md

 ## Test

 - If you want to work with more than one image, we encourage you to keep your data in a folder of your choice `/path/to/data/` with three subfolders `train`, `test` and `val`.
-The following command will run our model within all the images inside the folder `val` and keep the results in `./results`.
-Images within the folder `val` should be RGB images of any size.
+The following command will run our model within all the images inside the folder `test` and keep the results in `./results/mGAN`.
+Images within the folder `test` should be RGB images of any size.
 ```bash
 DATA_ROOT=/path/to/data/ th test.lua
 ```